abdualrhman/CSM-assignment-/getting-started-fs.md

 * Press `Cmd+P` and install the Ionide F# package by typing `ext install Ionide-fsharp`
 * Follow the rest of the instructions.

-### Installing F# on Windows

-Go to http://fsharp.org/use/windows/ and select the installation method that better suits you.
-If using Visual Studio Community you might have to make sure that the F# individual components are installed.

 ## 2. Installing FsLexYacc

-There are several options for installing the lexer andparser generator [FsLexYacc](http://fsprojects.github.io/FsLexYacc/).
+There are several options for installing the lexer and parser generator [FsLexYacc](http://fsprojects.github.io/FsLexYacc/).
 See https://www.nuget.org/packages/FsLexYacc/ for a list of such options.
-You can also use the terminal by first installing the package manager `nuget` via Homebrew:
+You can also use the terminal by first installing the package manager `nuget`.

+In Mac OS/X you `nuget` can be installed via Homebrew:

 ```
 brew install nuget
 ```

+In Linux you can use some other package manager to achieve the same thing.

-and then installing the FsLexYacc in your current folder by entering the following command in the terminal:
+Once `nuget` is installed you can used it to install `FsLexYacc` in your current folder by entering the following command in the terminal:

 ```
 nuget install FsLexYacc
 ```

-In Visual Studio Community you may also use the package manager console (under Tools -> NuGet Package Manager -> Package Manager Console) to run:
+Another option is to use the package manager console of Visual Studio Community (under Tools -> NuGet Package Manager -> Package Manager Console) to run:

 ```
 Install-Package FsLexYacc -Version 7.0.6
 ```

-or add the package via the Manage NuGet Packages... option in the project solution and installing the FsLexYacc package.
+or add the package via the "Manage NuGet Packages..." option in the project solution and installing the `FsLexYacc` package.
 Either method builds the package under the project `packages` folder.

 ## 3. Using the parser generator

 The following instructions assume that:
-- fslex.exe and fsyacc.exe are available under the folder "FsLexYacc.7.0.6/build/" where you have the lexer and parser files.
-You can also simplify this by making `fslex` and `fsyacc` availbale in your path (see e.g. [this guide](https://gist.github.com/AndreasHassing/16567f299b77b0090d94441115a5d031/ae1db7572fd877df733213120800084fbafe9858#4-create-links-to-fslex-and-fsyacc-binaries)).
-In Windows they can be made available by calling `fslex.exe` and `fsyacc.exe` by adding the path to the command prompt PATH variable (`$env:Path += "C:\...\FsLexYacc.7.0.6\build"` in powershell).
+- `fslex.exe` and `fsyacc.exe` are available under the folder `FsLexYacc.7.0.6/build/` where you have the lexer and parser files.
+You can also simplify this by making `fslex` and `fsyacc` available in your path (see e.g. [this guide](https://gist.github.com/AndreasHassing/16567f299b77b0090d94441115a5d031/ae1db7572fd877df733213120800084fbafe9858#4-create-links-to-fslex-and-fsyacc-binaries)).
+In Windows they can be made available  `fslex.exe` and `fsyacc.exe` by adding the path to the command prompt `PATH` variable (`$env:Path += "C:\...\FsLexYacc.7.0.6\build"` in powershell).
-- The FsLexYaccc library is available under `FsLexYacc.Runtime.7.0.6` in folder you are working.
+- The `FsLexYacc` library is available under `FsLexYacc.Runtime.7.0.6` in the folder you are working.
 Also this can be simplified as explained in [this guide](https://gist.github.com/AndreasHassing/16567f299b77b0090d94441115a5d031/ae1db7572fd877df733213120800084fbafe9858#5-link-the-runtime-dll-to-your-fsharp-folder)
-- mono is needed to execute ".exe" executables (if under Windows, then remove "mono")
+- `mono` is needed to execute ".exe" executables (if under Windows, then ignore `mono` in the below instructions)
-- the lexer file is [Hello.fsl](https://gitlab.gbar.dtu.dk/02141/mandatory-assignment/blob/master/hello/HelloLexer.fsl) and it is in the current folder
+- the lexer file is [`Hello.fsl`](https://gitlab.gbar.dtu.dk/02141/mandatory-assignment/blob/master/hello/HelloLexer.fsl) and it is in the current folder
-- the parser file is [Hello.fsp](https://gitlab.gbar.dtu.dk/02141/mandatory-assignment/blob/master/hello/HelloParser.fsp) and it is in the current folder
+- the parser file is [`Hello.fsp`](https://gitlab.gbar.dtu.dk/02141/mandatory-assignment/blob/master/hello/HelloParser.fsp) and it is in the current folder

 ### Generating the Lexer:
 Execute this command in the terminal: